 Fair value is the amount for which an asset could be exchanged, or a liability settled between knowledgeable, willing parties in an arm's length transaction.
 Consequently, differences can arise between carrying values and fair value estimates.

-The carrying book values of financial assets and liabilities are not materially different from their fair values applicable at the reporting date.
+The carrying book values of financial assets and liabilities are not materially different from their fair values applicable at the reporting date, except for investment properties as mentioned in Note 11.

 (b) Credit Risk: